Overview

 Rostered Days Off (RDOs) entitlements (how many RDOs are required each calendar week) are specified by the Award, and the company is legally obliged to comply with the requirements.

-Work can be scheduled on an RDO and employees are compensated for this overtime in their salary package.
-As an extra, payment for Work on an RDO also applies.
+Work can be scheduled on an RDO and employees are compensated for this overtime in a couple of different ways based on their employment classification, covered in more detail in this policy.

 Weekends and RDOs